medienbaecker/kirby-modules/README.md

 ### Example installation

-I put an simple example installation in a separate branch.
+I put a simple example installation in a separate branch.
 Maybe this helps you getting started.

 ## Features of this plugin